 Types of Dentures

-When patient’s lookup types of dentures, they mostly come across full dentures and partial dentures.
-However, these are just the tip of the iceberg.
-Over the past few years, dentists created hybrids with other dental treatments to provide patients with even more options.
-Siegert Dental offers all of the following options for dentures in Onalaska, WI:
+When considering dentures, patients can choose between full and partial dentures.
+In fact, over the past few years, dentists created hybrids with other dental treatments to provide patients with even more options.
+Here is a shortlist of denture options one can consider:

 Most commonly used by seniors, these dentures replace a complete set of teeth.
 They sit directly on top of the gums.
 Some patients are good candidates for immediate placement.
 In this instance, the dentist places the previously made dentures immediately after the extraction of the teeth.
 For everyone else, the dentist may recommend waiting eight to 12 weeks after teeth removal.

-When a patient still has teeth to blend in and anchor with the newly created teeth, the dentist may recommend partial dentures.
-This may require the use of a metal piece to which a pink-colored base is attached.
-The metal helps to anchor the false teeth to the natural teeth to prevent movement
+If the patient still has a number of healthy teeth left, the dentist may recommend partial dentures.
+This usually requires the use of a metal piece to which a pink-colored base is attached.
+The metal helps to anchor the false teeth to the natural teeth to prevent movement.

 When patients prefer to retain the ability to remove dentures, but like the stability of implants, they may opt for overdentures.
 These are handy in instances where a person has no teeth, as the dental implants provide an anchor that the teeth can sit on.
 For even more excellent stability, patients may opt for snap-in dentures.
 In this case, the implants have locator receptors, and the dentures have attachments.
 These work together to snap the dentures into place for a snug fit.